Veterinary Nursing

 Veterinary Nursing at Bristol

-We are also the only veterinary nursing higher education provider to offer clinical rotations around one of the highest-level small animal referral hospitals in the UK, located on site.
+We are also the only veterinary nursing higher education provider to offer clinical rotations around one of the highest-level small animal referral hospitals in the UK, located onsite.

 Taught across both the Clifton campus in central Bristol and our rural Langford campus, you'll gain a diverse student experience.
-You'll study with lecturers who are at the forefront of research developments in companion animal behaviour and will graduate with the specialist knowledge and practical skills required for prevention, diagnosis and treatment of problematic behaviours in companion animals.
+You'll study with lecturers who are at the forefront of research developments in companion animal behaviour and will graduate with the specialist knowledge required for prevention, diagnosis and treatment of problematic behaviours in companion animals.

 You'll be taught by staff from our world-leading Animal Welfare and Behaviour Group and have access to Bristol's renowned clinical skills laboratory.